AK-Homberger/Alexa-Alarm-System-ESP32CAM/CodeDetails.md

 - if() block
 - Set new state

-You can see that after the sencond movement detection a picture is stored with the function **capturePhotoSaveSpiffs()**.
+You can see that after the second movement detection a picture is stored with the function **capturePhotoSaveSpiffs()**.

 ## Storage of Photo to SPIFFS
 The e-mail library requires a photo either stored to SD or to the internal [SPIFFS](https://www.tutorialspoint.com/esp32_for_iot/esp32_for_iot_spiffs_storage.htm) file system.